FozleRabbi1/Taskify-Server/README.md

-# This is a simple CRUD system back-end code
+# This is a simple CRUD operation system back-end code
 ## if You want to try it , you can clone the repository
 * step 1 = at firse clone it
 * step 2 = install all package use yarn add / npm i